 “Our nation’s capital is really getting into the holiday spirit.
 Yesterday I saw Tip O’Neil with a beard and red suit, shimmying down the Washington Monument.” — Bob Hope Tip O’Neil, […]

-While visions of sugar plums may dance in the heads of children in most of the world on Christmas Eve, in Japan the dreams are more likely to be filled with images […]
+Col. Harlan Sanders, the founder and symbol of KFC.
+While visions of sugar plums may dance in the heads of children in most of the world on Christmas Eve, in Japan the […]

 The island of Foula in the Shetland Islands of Scotland operates off of a different calendar than the rest of the United Kingdom.
 When Great Britain adopted the Gregorian calendar in 1752, […]